nur-zaman/jorip-jontro/README.md

 ## Users will be able to create new surveys:
 - ✅ Add questions.
 - ✅ Select question types.
-- ✅ Use external survey forms (Ex.
+- ✅ Add external survey forms (Ex.
 Google Forms).
-- ✅ Use Custom form
+- ✅ Add Custom form
-- ✅ view user's own forms

 ## Users will be able to view Survey results:
 - ✅ Download data.